-You enable debugging for a test sequence by adding one or more breakpoints.
-Breakpoints halt simulation every time the test step is evaluated.
+You enable debugging for a test sequence by adding one or more regular or conditional breakpoints.
+Regular breakpoints halt simulation every time the test step is evaluated.
 Therefore, breakpoints on some test steps, such as When decomposition parent steps, halt simulation repeatedly because the step is evaluated repeatedly.
 Conditional breakpoints halt simulation only when the specified condition is met.
-When simulation halts, you can view data used in the test sequence to investigate the sequence simulation behavior.
+When simulation halts, you can view the data used in the test sequence to investigate the sequence simulation behavior.

-You can add breakpoints to test step actions or transitions:
+You can add regular and conditional breakpoints to test step actions and transitions.

-To add a breakpoint to a test step action, right-click the test step and select Break while executing step.
+To add a regular breakpoint to a test step, right-click the step or action and select Break while executing step.
 For a transition, point to the transition, click the gear icon , and select Break when transition taken.
 A red icon indicates a regular breakpoint.

 If the simulation pauses (for example, at a breakpoint), you can view the status of data used in a test step by hovering over the test step.
 The data values at the current simulation time display next to the test sequence cell.